Two Plant Gayisans

 ‘A gentle yet unsettling piece.
 It presents migrant experience in a way I've never seen before, with a unique and distinctive aesthetic.’

-- Kim Pearce, co-artistic Director at Papergang Theatre
+- Kim Pearce, ex-co-artistic Director at Papergang Theatre

 'Two Plant Gaysians is a beautiful, meditative love story that rejects the pressures of conformity and assimilation.
 Instead it provides an alternate perspective: a syncopation with the timings of nature and a queer relationship that dares to be serene.
 A performance that counteracts the icky-ness of fast city living.’